BSidesSF/bsidessf.github.io/_pages/about/covid-19-safety-policy.md

 **Handwashing**: Multiple bathrooms are available with soap and water.
 Instructions are posted reminding all participants to wash hands for at least 20 seconds in accordance with CDC/WHO guidelines.

-**Signage**: Signage highlighting healthy habits will be posted in throughout the event space.
+**Signage**: Signage highlighting healthy habits will be posted throughout the event space.

 **Not feeling well?** Out of respect for everyone's health, we ask that you do not attend if any of the following is true: